JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 * Install Azure CLI with version higher than 2.32.
 See [Install the Azure CLI for Windows | Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).

+**Command timeout.**

+* Maybe caused by network issue.
+Check your VPN if you are remote.

+### Submit Jobs

+**Conda spawning failed.**

+* Have you installed a conda environment?

+**Conda environment not found.**

+* This extension uses a conda env `msra-intern-s-toolkit` with required packs to submit the job.
+This can be addressed with any of the following two actions:
+* * Click **Yes** when a message advices you to setup conda env (at start or after the error message).
+* * Run the following command: `conda create -n msra-intern-s-toolkit python=3.8 && conda activate msra-intern-s-toolkit && pip install azureml-contrib-aisc && pip install azureml-sdk`.

 ### GCR Tunnel

 **Powershell spawning failed.**

 * Probably caused by the absense of powershell.
 This extention uses `pwsh.exe` and is tested with powershell7.
 See [Installing PowerShell on Windows | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows)

-**Opening timeout.**

-* Maybe caused by network issue.
-Check your VPN if you are remote.

 **Powershell script forbidden.**